Liam-Malone/ShooterGame/game-tools/map-editor/README.md

 > This will be in its own standalone repo when I'm happier with the state of it

+>> As with the main game code, I have yet to test actually compiling on Windows

 ## DESIRED FEATURES:

 - [x] load and display map (very simple format) in tile-grid